galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 # CellTypist dominant breast cell-type signatures

-CellTypist compares observations with a trained reference model {% cite Xu2023CellTypist CellTypistDocs %}.
+CellTypist compares observations with a trained reference model {% cite Xu2023CellTypist %} {% cite CellTypistDocs %}.
 Since a Visium spot can contain several cells, report the output as a **dominant predicted cell-type signature**, not a pure cell identity.

 > <hands-on-title>Annotate spots with CellTypist</hands-on-title>
 >